-- Be careful when crossing streets, Use pedestrian crosswalks. - If driving on campus, yield to pedestrians in the crosswalk. - Always lock and secure your vehicle when you park. - Do not leave valuables unattended. - Lock and secure your desk and office when away, even if it is for a short period of time. - Keep small valuables (e.g. wallets and purses) out of sight in a closed and locked desk or file cabinet. - When away from your work area, let a coworker or close neighbor know about your departure and expected time of return. - Lock your computer when away from your office. - Pay attention to people who do not belong in the areas where you work. - Engage such people by saying "Excuse me?
+- Always lock and secure your vehicle when you park. - Do not leave valuables unattended. - Lock and secure your desk and office when away, even if it is for a short period of time. - Keep small valuables (e.g. wallets and purses) out of sight in a closed and locked desk or file cabinet. - When away from your work area, let a coworker or close neighbor know about your departure and expected time of return. - Lock your computer when away from your office. - Pay attention to people who do not belong in the areas where you work. - Engage such people by saying "Excuse me?
 You appear to be lost.
 May I help you?" - Pay attention to what they are wearing and other personal characteristics in case a description needs to be relayed to security. - Report suspicious people or activity to security immediately.
 Give your name, department, phone extension, the location of the suspicious person and a description. - Be discreet.
 Never advertise plans for being away to visitors you don't know or people calling your place of work. - Report broken or flickering lights, dimly lit corridors, doors and windows that are broken or do not close or lock properly.
 Do not assume someone else will do it.